 Embedded Electronics Engineering - Master's Programme

-- Full list of courses in this programme: http://kurser.lth.se/lot/?prog=MSOC&val=program&lang=en
+List of courses in this programme: https://www.lth.se/english/study/taeee

 Special features of the programme

-Lund itself is a part of one of the fastest growing regions in Europe, with a large concentration of interesting companies in the field, large and small, such as Sony, Ericsson, Axis, ARM Sweden, Oticon and GN Resound.
-The European Spallation Source (ESS) and MAX IV, both located in Lund, will also offer students many exciting career opportunities.
+Lund itself is a part of one of the fastest growing regions in Europe, with a large concentration of companies in the field, such as Sony, Ericsson, Axis Communications, ARM, Volvo Cars, Mellanox, Oticon and GN Resound.
+The European Spallation Source (ESS) and MAX IV, both located in Lund, also offer students exciting career opportunities.
 Graduates are employed by companies in Lund, such as Ericsson, Axis Communications, Sony, and ARM Sweden, while others have moved on to international companies like Borg Warner, Mellanox and Huawei.

 An intriguing and challenging career option is to continue towards a PhD.
-The final semester degree project offers students the opportunity to work alongside our current PhD students to get a taste for what a career in research is like.
-This route is very popular with our Master’s students, and a large number of graduates have chosen to continue their studies at Lund University.
+The project courses and the final semester degree project offer students opportunity to work alongside our current PhD students and senior researchers to get a taste of what a career in research is like.
+This route is popular with our Master’s students, and many graduates have chosen to continue their studies at Lund University.
 Other students have also moved on to PhDs at Chalmers University of Technology, and Twente University in the Netherlands, to name a few.

 The selection is based on academic qualifications and on a statement of purpose.

 English language requirements

-Most of Lund University’s programmes require ”English 6/English course B” (unless otherwise stated under "Entry requirements").
+Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

-Start Autumn semester 2017
+Start Autumn Semester 2023

-daytime Lund, full time 100%
+Day-time Lund, full time 100%